graphopedia-xyz/graphopedia/box-plot/index.md

 Box plots are best for comparing minimums, maximums, and the middles (medians) of data series.

-## Usage
 Box plots are shown on the X, Y axes, where the X axis can be categorical or numeric.
 The Y axis is numeric.
 The median is usually shown as a line or a line with a dot in the middle.
 The outliers are show as dots.
 They always fall outside the whiskers of the box since any number that falls between the maximum and minimum is not an outlier.

 Tick marks on both axes help a reader locate the corresponding values since box plots tend to be visually complex.

 ## Variations

+### Histplot
-1. Histplot estimates the distribution of data at the median and the two quartiles.
+Histplots estimate the distribution of data at the median and the two quartiles.
 The width of the box plot at these locations is then modified to be proportional to the density estimation.
 The box shape becomes a polygon. [^potter2]

+### Beanplot
-2. Beanplot - shows individual observations as lines while the showing the distribution as area, similar to a density plot.[^kampstra]
+Bean plots show individual observations as lines while the showing the distribution as area, similar to a density plot.[^kampstra]

+### Vase plot
-3. Vase plot - adds estimated densities for every point between the upper and lower quartiles to the histplot.
+ Vase plots add estimated densities for every point between the upper and lower quartiles to the histplot.

+### Box-percentile plot
-4. Box-percentile plot uses both sides of the box plot to show the distribution at each point.
+ Box-percentile plots use both sides of the box plot to show the distribution at each point.
 For each point in the plot, the width of the box is proportional to the percentile of that data value, up to the 50th percentile.
 After that it switches to being proportional to values outside the percentile.
 The the plot is symmetrical.
 The upper quartile, median, and lower quartile are marked with a line.
 Similarly to a violin plot, the advantages of this plot is that it covers the entire range of data.